Saxo Bank vs Trading 212 Comparison

 Is Saxo Bank or Trading 212 safer for forex and CFDs trading?

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-Saxo Bank holds 6 global Tier-1 licenses, while Trading 212 holds 1.
-Both Saxo Bank and Trading 212 hold 1 global Tier-2 licenses.
-In our analysis of 23 international regulators across 50 brokers, Saxo Bank earned a higher Trust Score than Trading 212.
+Saxo Bank holds 7 global Tier-1 licenses, while Trading 212 holds 2.
+Saxo Bank holds 1 global Tier-2 licenses, while Trading 212 holds 0.
+In our analysis of 23 international regulators across 50 brokers, Saxo Bank (99) earned a higher Trust Score than Trading 212 (77).

 Which trading platform is better: Saxo Bank or Trading 212?